 We strongly encourage applicants to the Graduate Program in Neuroscience to seek outside funding through scholarships and fellowships, however, all students accepted into the program are guaranteed full financial support (2 years for Master's students, 4 years for PhD students) as long as they remain in good standing.

-Entrance awards will be available for students with an external scholarship at the time of entry to the Neuroscience program.
 Additional awards may be available for students with a high undergraduate standing.

-For students in the program there are funds available to help support travel to scientific conferences.
+For students in the program, there are funds available to help support travel to scientific conferences.